gcross/LogicGrowsOnTrees/TUTORIAL.md

 kills the controller thread rather than leaving it hanging.

-Obviously this is not a particularly useful controller, although it does illustrate that the run can be arbitrarily aborted and restarted from a checkpoint without suffering any problems.
+Obviously this is not a particularly useful controller, although it does demonstrate that the run can be arbitrarily aborted and restarted from a checkpoint without suffering any problems.
 For an example of a more useful controller, see the following (also given in `tutorial/tutorial-8.hs`):